Region: Lake Taupo

 Key spokespersons: The Motutaiko Island Trust Board (established in 1971) trustees are responsible for the administration of the island on behalf of its beneficial owners.

-Motutaiko Island lies 3.4 kilometres off the south-eastern shore of Lake Taupo in the rohe of Ngati Te Rangiita, a hapu of Ngati Tuwharetoa.
-The island covers 11 hectares.
+Motutaiko Island lies 3.4 kms off the south-eastern shore of Lake Taupo in the rohe of Ngati Te Rangiita, a hapu of Ngati Tuwharetoa.

 Nga Whenua Rahui involvement in supporting, funding and assistance in developing long term management strategies was sought to restore, resuscitate and protect the island’s spiritual, cultural and unique environmental legacy.